Siddhartha15/Siddu-Coin/README.md

 * Implemented by preserving the features of Blockchain like Transparency, secure Transactions, private Transactions and   immutability.

 * Simulated mining and other concepts like proof of work too...

+* Run `npm install` to install the dependencies and `node main.jss` for terminal based application.